Lightprotocol/light-protocol/README.md

-# Light Protocol Program V2
+# Light Protocol Program V3

+## Current State

+Very raw the whole groth16_verifier folder in verifier_program will be replaced with syscalls which are not in any official Solana release yet.

+The inputs of existing first and last transactions will need to be adjusted to Masp inputs.

 ## Tests